clearbrian/iOSGumbo/README.md

 iOSGumbo - An Objective-C HTML5 parser.
 =====================================

-OCGumbo is an Objective-C wrapper of the Google [Gumbo](https://github.com/google/gumbo-parser).
+OCGumbo is an Mac Objective-C wrapper of the Google [Gumbo] HTML5 parser(https://github.com/google/gumbo-parser).

-iOSGumbo is a parse of that.
+iOSGumbo is an iOS port of [OCGumbo](https://github.com/tracy-e/OCGumbo)..

 To use Google Gumbo in your own project